Hosting Behind a Firewall with Service Bus

-This topic describes several ways to connect to the Windows Azure Service Bus from behind a firewall or through a proxy server.
+This topic describes several ways to connect to Service Bus from behind a firewall or through a proxy server.

 To use the Service Bus relay, ensure that your firewall allows outgoing TCP communication on TCP ports 9350 to 9354.
 For Service Bus brokered messaging, use port 9354.
+For AMQP, use port 5672.
 To use WebStreams over HTTPS, you must allow outbound HTTPS connections to port 443.

 If you are running behind a firewall/proxy that requires authentication, or if you are running in an IPsec-protected network, there are additional obstacles for any client to reach the network proxy.
 For example, Windows accounts might not have permissions to communicate through the firewall.
 Therefore, you might have to explicitly configure the WinHTTP proxy settings with the appropriate credentials.